Utcassyxz/DriverUS/models/README.md

 * Obstacle Run CCW - | Estimated training time -
 * Parking CW - | Estimated training time -
 * Parking CCW - | Estimated training time -

+Estimated training time is taken into account the amount of time to record the data, transfer it to the computer, and train an AI model.
+We use the estimation of 15 minutes for one set of data not including the setup and charging times.